isomerpages/psd-corp/press-room/speeches/_posts/2013-11-26-post-Opening Address by Mr Teo Chee Hean at the 4th Singapore‑China Forum on Leadership.md

 **Sino-Singapore Bilateral Relationship**

 4\.
 Singapore and China share a long-standing and deep relationship.
-There are frequent interactions between our leaders, officials and businessmen and people-to-people exchanges between students and visitors.
+There are frequent interactions between our leaders, officials and businessmen and people-to-people exchanges between students and visitors.&nbsp;

 5\.
 At the government level, we share a close working relationship across a wide range of areas, with both the central and regional levels in China.
-Last month, I co-chaired the 10th Singapore-China Joint Council for Bilateral Cooperation with Vice Premier Zhang Gaoli, and we reached agreements on how China and Singapore could strengthen cooperation in economic transformation, financial services, inclusive and sustainable development, as well as promoting cultural and people-to-people exchanges.
+Last month, I co-chaired the 10th&nbsp;Singapore-China Joint Council for Bilateral Cooperation with Vice Premier Zhang Gaoli, and we reached agreements on how China and Singapore could strengthen cooperation in economic transformation, financial services, inclusive and sustainable development, as well as promoting cultural and people-to-people exchanges.&nbsp;&nbsp;

 **Sharing Experiences, Learning from Each Other**

 6\.
 There are many areas where officials from Singapore and China learn from each other.
-More than 7,600 Chinese officials have participated in various programmes in Singapore in the last 18 months alone, bringing the total to more than 45,600 since 1996.
-Under the Framework Agreement on exchange programmes, we work with the Central Organisation Department to arrange customised programmes relevant to China’s development priorities.
-There are six such study visits to Singapore by middle and senior-level Chinese officials from the central government and the provinces each year.
-We have also run customised programmes with the China Executive Leadership Academy, Pudong.
+More than 7,600 Chinese officials have participated in various programmes in Singapore in the last 18 months alone, bringing the total to more than 45,600 since 1996.&nbsp; Under the Framework Agreement on exchange programmes, we work with the Central Organisation Department to arrange customised programmes relevant to China’s development priorities.
+There are six such study visits to Singapore by middle and senior-level Chinese officials from the central government and the provinces each year.&nbsp; We have also run customised programmes with the China Executive Leadership Academy, Pudong.
 The Lee Kuan Yew School of Public Policy and the National University of Singapore Business School has a Chinese-language Masters in Public Administration and Management; and the Nanyang Technological University has a programme for senior Chinese officials that is commonly referred to as the Mayor’s Programme (???).

 7\.
 In recent years, many more Singapore officials are also visiting China to better understand China’s development, and learn from China’s experience.
 Many Singapore Government scholarship holders now choose to undertake degrees at Beida or Tsinghua Universities.
 A growing number of senior officials have also been awarded fellowships to conduct research projects concerning China or Singapore-China relations.
 We look forward to continuing and expanding these exchanges.
 They strengthen mutual understanding and personal ties between the future leaders of both our countries, and allow them to share ideas on how to tackle common challenges and seize emerging opportunities together.